Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Simplified Generator Proposal.md

 ## Project Scenarios

-The following in an analysis of the different project scenarios, again exemplified with STM32CubeMX.
+The following is an analysis of the different project scenarios, again exemplified with STM32CubeMX.
 Note that the directory structure can be controlled already using the key [`generators:`](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/YML-Input-Format.md#generators).
 Hence the following is just a proposal for default locations.

 ### Single-Core